-Tonight at 8:30pm, the BBC will air a Panorama programme focusing on alcohol harm in the UK.
+Tonight, the BBC aired a Panorama programme focusing on alcohol harm in the UK.
 The Britain’s Drink Problem episode highlights the dangers of alcohol misuse and explores why more isn’t being done to tackle the issue.

 The British Liver Trust worked closely with the producers of the programme to provide vital information about liver disease, alcohol misuse and what needs to be done to tackle the issue.
 We also put them in contact with someone who suffered from alcohol-related liver disease.